rayary/catchfrauds-starterbot-java-v6/README.md

   |87|AE|MCDEBIT|458187|4715|AED|AE|2014-03-09 01:40:27|carola.giron@bellsouth.net|card840790|False

 - ## [Check 4](bot/checkpoint/Check4.java): Multiple Issuer Country
-  In fradulant transactions, the same shopper_email was seen using cards by different issuer_country, a pattern not found in legitimate transactions.
+  In fraudulent transactions, the same shopper_email used cards by different issuer_country, a pattern not found in legitimate transactions.
 However this check didn't have any effect on improving the result for assessment set.

   ||||||||||||
   |---|---|---|---|---|---|---|---|---|---|---|